 WHAT TO BRING

-Our accommodation is clean and comfortable lodge with all bedding and towels provided, so you simply need to bring yourself, and please inform us of any special dietary requirements you may have.
-We will be during winter time during June and out of it in September here so the weather will be cold but also has the potential to be quite variable so good waterproof and warm clothing will be required and some good walking boots and possibly gaiters too.
+We will be during winter time, between April and September, so the weather will be cold but also has the potential to be quite variable so good waterproof and warm clothing will be required and good walking boots and possibly gaiters too.
 Lighter showerproof outer clothing will be sensible as well.

 In terms of camera gear then the longest lens you have will be needed (300mm with converter as a minimum really and 500mm + ideal) along with tripod.
 You will definitely want some shorter lenses for the array of landscape opportunities (70-200mm and 24-70mm say) and a set of polarizing and grad filters will be good too if you have them and are used to working with them.
 You will need storage devices for the array of images you’ll build up and a laptop for viewing these on the evenings can be both sociable and also good for critiquing purposes.